-This article was originally published in March 2020, and updated in January 2021 to better reflect the latest in chatbot, digital human, and voice and virtual assistant technology.
+This article was originally published in March 2020, and updated in February 2023 to better reflect the latest in chatbot, digital human, generative AI, and voice and virtual assistant technology.

 In a business world brimming with buzzwords, the technology industry perhaps deserves a special mention for its love affair with jargon.